-- provide a structures training programme to develop and upskill the workforce - provide training to a common national standard that enables individuals to move between employers in the rail industry - attract new people into the Welsh rail sector from a diverse range of backgrounds to replace those who naturally leave the sector and those 11% who are 60+ who will retire sometime in the next 5 years - provide apprentices with the relevant operator, semi-skilled, craft or technician skills required by Welsh rail engineering employers - ensure apprentices can undertake overhead line construction operations safely and effectively - improve overall operational performance through improving skills - help improve recruitment and retention rates within the industry by offering appropriate career progression - improve productivity rates and thus profitability (GVA per employee) - tackle the diversity issue within the sector, especially under representation of women (only 4.4% of the workforce is female, compared to 50% for all sectors in Wales). - increase the overall level of participation in apprenticeship training from its current 9% - increase the level of general literacy and numeracy through Essential Skills Wales - develop apprentices' employability and skills making them more attractive to all employers whichever career they choose.
+- provide a structured training programme to develop and upskill the workforce - provide training to a common national standard that enables individuals to move between employers in the rail industry - attract new people into the Welsh rail sector from a diverse range of backgrounds to replace those who naturally leave the sector and those 11% who are 60+ who will retire sometime in the next 5 years

+- provide apprentices with the relevant operator, semi-skilled, craft or technician skills required by Welsh rail engineering employers - improve overall operational performance through improving skills - help improve recruitment and retention rates within the industry by offering appropriate career progression - improve productivity rates and thus profitability (GVA per employee) - tackle the diversity issue within the sector, especially under representation of women (only 4.4% of the workforce is female, compared to 50% for all sectors in Wales). - increase the overall level of participation in apprenticeship training from its current 9% - increase the level of general literacy and numeracy through Essential Skills Wales - develop apprentices' employability and skills making them more attractive to all employers whichever career they choose.